Giving to the Department

 Ralph K. Birdwhistell Endowment – The endowment funds Ralph K. Birdwhistell Scholarships for full-time chemistry majors in honor of “Dr. B” and his enormous impact on his students, the Department, and the University as a whole.

-Founding Chemistry Faculty Endowment – In honor of the founding members of the Chemistry Department, money contributed to this account allows the Department to support awards and scholarships in recognition of Drs.
-Clifford Chang, Stephen Peter Tanner, Jerome E. Gurst, and Bill Halpern for their tremendous service to the Chemistry Department at UWF.
+Founding Chemistry Faculty Endowment – In honor of the founding members of the Department of Chemistry, money contributed to this account allows the Department to support awards and scholarships in recognition of Drs.
+Clifford Chang, Stephen Peter Tanner, Jerome E. Gurst, and Bill Halpern for their tremendous service to the Department of Chemistry at UWF.
 As of September 2011, the required minimum to establish an endowment has been met and the first award is planned for the 2012-2013 academic year.

 Grace Po-Yuen Chiu Endowment – The endowment funds Grace Po-Yuen Chiu Scholarships for full-time chemistry majors in honor of Dr. Chiu and her tremendous impact on her students, the chemistry program at UWF, and the community.
 Preferably, the scholarship is awarded to international students.